20 Aromatic Low Carb Keto Indian Recipes To Tempt Your Tastebuds

 Indian food is so flavorful.
 But it’s often too tempting to order garlic naan or rice when you eat out.
-Plus, you don’t really know if they added sugar or MSG to your curry or cooked your chicken in canola oil.
+Plus, you don’t really know if they added sugar or MSG to your curry or whether they cooked your chicken in canola oil.

 Cooking your own ketogenic Indian food is much healthier and can be just as delicious.
 Many curry recipes use tomatoes, which can increase the net carb count of the dish.
-So if you’re looking to limit your carb intake more strictly, then consider decreasing the amount of tomatoes the recipe asks for.
+So if you’re looking to limit your carb intake more strictly, then consider decreasing the number of tomatoes the recipe asks for.

 We generally suggest you stay dairy-free when you go keto as many people don’t react well to dairy even if they’ve been eating it for their whole life.
 However, traditionally, Indian recipes have a lot of dairy in them.
 If a recipe does contain dairy ingredients, we’ve labeled it as such and included non-dairy substitutions.